jfhbrook/matanuska/README.md

   - [ ] Confirm parser tests
   - [ ] Support in compiler
   - [ ] Tests in compiler
+- [ ] Consider using `end` keyword for loops/conditionals
+    - I think a bare `end` would close the program/global scope?
 - [ ] Scope Related ADRs
   - [ ] Local variables
   - [ ] Closures